-The Takeover Directive provides that a company must in principle remain passive in the event of a takeover, but in Luxembourg the Takeover Law provides for an 'opt-out' from the passivity regime introduced by the Takeover Directive.
-As a consequence, defences against takeovers may thus in principle be put in place by the issuer in compliance with some general principles set out in the Takeover Directive.
-However, the general meeting of shareholders of the issuer may decide to 'opt in' to the passivity regime and certain defensive mechanisms may then no longer be used without prior shareholder approval.
+The Takeover Directive provides that a company must in principle remain passive in the event of a takeover, but in Luxembourg the Takeover Law provides for an opt-out from the passivity regime introduced by the Takeover Directive.
+As a consequence, defences against takeovers may thus in principle be put in place by the issuer in compliance with the general principles set out in the Takeover Directive.
+However, the general meeting of shareholders of the issuer may decide to opt in to the passivity regime and certain defensive mechanisms may then no longer be used without prior shareholder approval.

-The general principles laid down by the Takeover Directive with which defence measures against takeovers must comply, comprise, in particular the equivalent treatment for shareholders of the same class, the protection of corporate interests of the target company, the possibility by the target's shareholders to eventually decide on the merits of the bid, the avoidance of market manipulation and share price distortions and the avoidance of a protracted takeover process.
+- the equivalent treatment for shareholders of the same class; - the protection of corporate interests of the target company; - the possibility by the target's shareholders to eventually decide on the merits of the bid; - the avoidance of market manipulation and share price distortions; and - the avoidance of a protracted takeover process.